dmbdesignpdx/grouped-svg-sprite/home.md

 ...
 ```

-Lastly, we'll reference those rectangles with `use` above the icon in their groups:
+Lastly, we'll reference that rectangle for each group with `<use>`:

 ```xml
 ...